plotly/academy/_react/1-introduction.md

 Passing properties to our components is as easy as writing them as attributes on these HTML-like tags, and to add children we simply wrap them!
 The nice thing about JSX is that we can use JavaScript code in JSX by wrapping it in curly braces.

-Lets convert our `Wrapper` component to use JSX:
+Let's convert our `Wrapper` component to use JSX:

 ```JS
 var Wrapper = function(props) {